Version 1.3.0 of 24 April 2020

 Mobility Service: a good or service relating to mobility, which is offered via the Olympus App and/or Third Party Apps, and which is provided by an MRP and which can consist of one or more of the following: public sale, parking services, rental or lending of transport, use of charging infrastructure, purchase of fuel, or other goods or services relating to mobility, which Olympus Mobility chooses to add to these.

-Token: a physical object that can provide a User with access to particular Mobility Services and which is issued by third parties and falls under the responsibility of third parties.
-Examples include a fuel card or Mobib Card.
+Token: a physical object that can provide a User with access to particular Mobility Services and that falls under the responsibility of third parties.
+Examples include a fuel card or the Mobib Card.

 Employer: the Business Client who acts with us in a contractual relationship for providing access via us to the Olympus App for Indirect Users, with whom they are in a contractual relationship.
+The Employer provides this Indirect User with a Mobility Budget on the basis of a personal Business Budget.
 The contractual relationship between the Employer and the Indirect User is not necessarily an employment contract, this can also be independent cooperation or a mandate or another form of contractual relationship.